yasir2000/openwrt-oldwiki-md/OpenVPNHowTo.rst

 openvpn --genkey --secret secret.key
 }}}

 This only needs to be done once and then copied to all machines to be part of the VPN.
-I suggest placing the key file in /etc on the OpenWRT computer and leaving in the default place on Windows.
+I suggest you create /etc/openvpn on the OpenWRT computer, place the secret.key file there, and leave everything in the default place on Windows.

 == Setup Server ==
 === Bridge Startup ===
 We need to add a script to start the bridge.

-{{{/etc/openvpnbridge:}}}
+{{{/etc/openvpn/startupscript:}}}
 {{{
 #!/bin/sh